18 volt Cordless Drill

 rugs and place them so they can't unroll in front of the drawer to keep it closed.

-This stuff is invaluable, keeping everything in its place on each shelf as we travel.
-We try to make sure no plates, mugs or
+Rubber Shelf Liners are invaluable, keeping everything in its place on each shelf as we travel.
+We try to make sure no plates,

 To Do List